Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 \subsection{Configuration of \mname}

-We configure \mname so that its encoder comprises 3 ConvBlocks (Sec.\ \ref{sec:architecture}), which implies that modeling and reconstruction take place at 3 scales/resolutions corresponding to those blocks: the highest (finest, $j=2$, grid spacing $r_2=128$), the intermediate ($j=1$, $r_1=64$), and the lowest (coarsest, $j=0$, $r_0=32$).
-The grid dimensions at those scales are, respectively, 2$\times$2 cells, 4$\times $4 cells, and 8$\times$8 cells.
-This implies that the encoder parameterizes 84 ellipses in total.
-As each of them requires 6 parameters, the total dimensionality of the structural latent is 504.

-All models are designed to process the downsized $256\times 256$ patches.
-They were trained for up to the number of epochs indicated in the following, unless the PyTorch's EarlyStopping component signaled stagnation on the validation set (with patience of 20 epochs).
-For details on other common settings and elements of the configuration, see Section \ref{sec:config}.
+We configure \mname so that its encoder yields latent from three ConvBlocks (Sec.\ \ref{sec:architecture}) and modeling and reconstruction take place at scales/resolutions corresponding to those blocks: the highest (finest, $j=2$, grid spacing $r_2=128$), the intermediate ($j=1$, $r_1=64$), and the lowest (coarsest, $j=0$, $r_0=32$).
+The grid dimensions at those scales are, respectively, 2$\times$2 cells, 4$\times $4 cells, and 8$\times$8 cells, so that the encoder parameterizes 84 ellipses in total.
+As each of them requires 6 parameters, the overall dimensionality of the structural latent amounts to 504.
+All models are designed to process the downsized $256\times 256$ patches and trained until the PyTorch's EarlyStopping component signaled stagnation on the validation set (with patience of 20 epochs), for the number of epochs listed in \ref{sec:config} alongside other settings.